-Yorkshire County’s seating area is also one of the most comfortable places in Epcot to watch Illuminations.
+Yorkshire County’s seating area is also one of the most comfortable places in Epcot to watch the fireworks.
 The tables are right alongside the Lagoon and offer a perfect view.
 Just make sure to be there very early if you want to lock down a table for the fireworks.
 It’s not that uncommon for people to get seats two hours in advance.

 Rose and Crown Pub (10/10)

 The Rose and Crown is a table-service restaurant that has a quick-service pub at the front.
 The pub is one of the most lively places to have a beer at Epcot.

 The pub section of Rose and Crown is one of the few places in the park that you’re unlikely to find any kids.
 There’s a large, wraparound bar in the middle of the pub that is almost always filled with guests.

 There are quite a few beer options here.
 The fan-favorites are the pub mixes.
 They take multiple beers and blend them together.
 Our personal favorite is the Bumblebee (half Boddington’s, half Guinness).

 Kringla Bakeri og Kafe (10/10)